daisybutler/The-Book-Bunker-project03/README.md

 - A search function among trusted suggestions for personal finance books.
 - The ability to create an account on the website, allowing users to save books to a personal reading list which they can manage themselves.
-- Option to uplaod a book recommendation to the website, as well as edit or delete it at a later date.
+- Option to upload a book recommendation to the website, as well as edit or delete it at a later date.

 ### User Stories